neelsoumya/dsSurvival/README.md

 https://neelsoumya.github.io/dsSurvivalbookdown/

-DataSHIELD is a platform for federated analysis of private data.
+DataSHIELD is a platform in R for federated analysis of private data.
 DataSHIELD has a client-server architecture and this package has a client side and server side component.

 * The client side package is called `dsSurvivalClient`